‘From the river to the sea’: What does the Palestinian slogan really mean?

 “It sounds much more like a threat than a promise of liberation.
 It doesn’t betoken a future in which Jews can have full lives and be themselves,” he said, adding that the slogan made it more difficult for left-wing Israelis to advocate for dialogue.

-Mirsky argued that those who chant the slogan are “supporters of Hamas”, while Sultany claimed that those waving the green flag of the armed movement were the exception at the thousands-strong protests.
+Mirsky argued that those who chant the slogan are “supporters of Hamas”, while Sultany claimed that pro-Palestinian protesters should not be equated to supporters of the armed group, who were the exception at the thousands-strong protests.

 The controversy on Monday reached as far as the British parliament, when the Labour Party removed McDonald from office for saying: “We will not rest until we have justice.
 Until all people, Israelis and Palestinians, between the river and the sea, can live in peaceful liberty.”